malc-u/SomeoneKnowsSomething/README.md

 - Direct access to podcast website.
 - Possibility of listening to the podcast via links.
-- Reaching podcats that are not too popular in users part of the world but that user might find interesting.
+- Reaching podcasts that are not too popular in users part of the world but that user might find interesting.
 - Possibility of finding out who the producer is in order to search for similar content beyond this page.

 Someone knows something - True Crime Podcast website is an ideal way to met all these goals as it: